Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 Wake up from hypnosis

-Since, according to the supporters of this concept, hernias are the cause of pain, they must be removed, and often not only the hernia, but the entire disc, and even with the vertebral bodies adjacent to it.
+Since, according to supporters of this concept, hernias are the cause of pain, they must be removed, and often not only the hernia, but the entire disc, and even the vertebral bodies adjacent to it.

 All this together is a colossal business “and nothing personal.”
 In such a business, the interests of patients are not taken into account.

-Neuralgia - pain along the affected nerve.
-It is necessary to distinguish the term from the common sciatica among the people.
-The latter is called the inflammatory process in the region of the spinal nerve root, sciatica is manifested not only by pain (neuralgia), but also by other characteristic symptoms.
+Neuralgia is painful sensations along the affected nerve.
+The term should be distinguished from radiculitis, which is common among people.
+The latter is an inflammatory process in the area of the spinal nerve root; radiculitis is manifested not only by pain (neuralgia), but also by other characteristic symptoms.

 • Infectious diseases of the spine.